MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/attribute-based-product-configurator.md

 ![Test your product model](media/prod-config-test.png "Test your product model")

 The downloaded spreadsheet shows both the absolute value and the contribution as a percentage for each active price element.
-If you have set the **Price breakdown** parameter, this Excel sheet gets attached to the order or quotation line. <!-- KFM: Where is the **Price breakdown** parameter?
-Is this now called **Attach** (Under **Price Model** on **Product information management parameters**)? -->
+If you have set the **Attach** price model option on the **Product information management parameters** page, this Excel sheet gets attached to the order or quotation line.

 ![Excel spreadsheet showing price breakdown](media/prod-config-excel-example.png "Excel spreadsheet showing price breakdown")